 The pasta is accompanied by muyyet salata – also known by a much more hipster-friendly name: salad water.
 This, I am informed, is typically scarfed down before the main course.
 It is pungent, offensive to my nostrils, but those adjectives don’t convey the taste, which is actually refreshing.
 The combination of vinegar, oil, lemon, dill, salt, pepper, garlic, cucumber and chili powder served in a tin cup goes down easy.
 The bechamel?
 Not so much.

 We don’t stay long before venturing to our next stop, a personal favorite I would soon discover: Felfela.
 This joint is old school, giving off Les Deux Magots vibes.
 For nearly 60 years, the folks here have been offering up some truly delicious Egyptian classics.
-Adhereing to my mostly vegetarian diet, Laila orders a lentil soup, three fava bean dishes and fried eggplant.
+Adhering to my mostly vegetarian diet, Laila orders a lentil soup, three fava bean dishes, and fried eggplant.
 Meat is considered a luxury item in a country where the average annual wage is $2,000, so for natives, fava beans have become the main source of protein in a struggling economy.
 And with this particular legume being plentiful, Egyptians have developed multiple ways to prepare them.

 We try three: ful, taamiya, besara.
-Ful is a slow cooked sort of bean soup.
+Ful is a slow-cooked sort of bean soup.
 Taamiya is Egypt’s take on Falafel and it is infinitely better than its more famous relative.
-Instead of using chickpeas for the base, Egyptians use fava beans and various herbs like cilantro, parsley, dill and onion with spices and a sprinkles of sesame seeds on the exterior.
+Instead of using chickpeas for the base, Egyptians use fava beans and various herbs like cilantro, parsley, dill and onion with spices and sprinkles of sesame seeds on the exterior.
 The combination makes for a fluffy, moist and flavorful end production.
 The besara is more or less a hummus with roots in the rural farm areas before becoming adopted by city folk.
 It is the least memorable, but not necessarily due to any kind of disdain.

-Then … like a gift from Ramses II during a fruitful harvest… Betengan Ma’li, a fried eggplant seasoned with the slightly spicy, garlicy da’aa – an Egyptian salsa.
+Then … like a gift from Ramses II during a fruitful harvest… Betengan Ma’li, a fried eggplant seasoned with the slightly spicy, garlicky da’aa – an Egyptian salsa.
 This is the highlight for Laila.
 “I absolutely love the Betingan Ma’li because it’s so simple, yet packs tons of flavor.
 It can be served with so many other dishes, making it something I never get bored of.”
 It’s the other eggplant dish that steals the show for me, an Egyptian baba ghanoush with mint that has taken the people in the kitchen decades to perfect.
 It is one of their signature sides and one of the few dishes that have been stuck with me since returning home.

-We stop at several other restaurants and a Arabic coffee house before arriving at our final stop.
+We stop at several other restaurants and an Arabic coffee house before arriving at our final stop.
 This is where it seems most people stop once or twice a week after work to grab a plate of Egypt’s national dish.
 “Koshari is super filling, delicious and extremely cheap, it also happens to be wonderfully vegan,” Laila shares.
-It is also a f*cking heap of carbs you would be hard pressed to peddle to diet watching Silverlake hipsters.
+It is also a f*cking heap of carbs you would be hard-pressed to peddle to diet watching Silverlake hipsters.
 Koshari was invented by some mad person that one day just decided to throw all the carbs in the world inside a bowl and mix it with whatever sauce they could find in the cabinet.
-The essential ingredients are boiled macaroni, spaghetti, vermicelli, lentils, rice, whole hummus and fried onions.
-That’s topped off with tomato sauce and a special garlic and vinegar dressing that you mix into the bowl of sleep.
+The essential ingredients are boiled macaroni, spaghetti, vermicelli, lentils, rice, whole hummus, and fried onions.
+That’s topped off with tomato sauce and a garlic and vinegar dressing that you mix into the bowl of sleep.
 It is heavy on the eyes and stomach but light on the wallet.